Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

   - This was used for various icons throughout the site
 - Favicon.io
   - favicon files were created at https://favicon.io/favicon-converter/
-- balsamiq
-  - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
 - Canva
   - This was used to create the logo in header
-- TinyPNG
-  - This was used to compress the hero image for optimal load times

 **Python Modules Used**

-* Django Class based views (ListView, UpdateView, DeleteView, CreateView) - Used for the classes to create, read, update and delete
+* Django Class based views (ListView, UpdateView, DeleteView, , DetailView) - Used for the classes to create, read, update and delete
 * Mixins (LoginRequiredMixin, UserPassesTestMixin) - Used to enforce login required on views and test user is authorized to perform actions
 * messages - Used to pass messages to the toasts to display feedback to the user upon actions
-* timedelta, date - Date was used in order to search for objects by date and timedelta for searching date ranges
+* date - Date was used in order to search for objects by date

 **External Python Modules**